Felixsta123/Among_Us-The_Last_Crewmate/README.md

 ## **Introduction**
 ---

-**Among Us - The last crewmate** is a game created and developped by Gabriel Lepinay, Valentin Py, Paul Thiebault and Felix Stavonhagen.
+**Among Us - The last crewmate** is a game created and developped in 6 weeks by Gabriel Lepinay, Valentin Py, Paul Thiebault and Felix Stavonhagen.

 This is the MyRpg Epitech's project.